KasparEtter/ef1p/pages/internet/internet.md

 Numbers can therefore be thought of as [points on a line](https://en.wikipedia.org/wiki/Number_line).
-While numbers as concepts exist independently of the human mind (if we assume [mathematical realism](https://en.wikipedia.org/wiki/Philosophy_of_mathematics#Mathematical_realism)), we need a way to express numbers when thinking, speaking and writing about them.
+While numbers as concepts exist independently of the human mind (if we assume [mathematical realism](https://en.wikipedia.org/wiki/Philosophy_of_mathematics#Mathematical_realism)), we need a way to express numbers when thinking, speaking, and writing about them.
 We do so by assigning labels and symbols to them according to a [numeral system](https://en.wikipedia.org/wiki/Numeral_system).
 For practical reasons, we have to rely on a finite set of symbols